alexandre-aco-code/alexandre-aco-code/README.md

 ### Hello World 👋

 I am a fullstack web developper from France
-- 🔭 Good basis in HTML, SCSS, Javascript, PHP, MYSQL
+- 🔭 Good skills in HTML, SCSS, JAVASCRIPT, PHP, MYSQL
 - 🌱 Always want to improve, Focusing my skills into Javascript, React and Nodejs at the moment.

 ## Connect with me